 You can install Niagara 4 on any PC with a supported Windows operating system.
-However, to successfully start Workbench or use the application framework, you must have a license file installed.
+However, to successfully start Workbenchapplication framework, you must have a license file installed.

 You only have to license the application on your computer once, typically soon after you finish installation by starting Workbench.